-- Hartsfield–Jackson Atlanta International Airport is a flight hub, one of the largest in the U.S..
-This means your flights are much cheaper than say, if you were trying to fly into Tampa.
-You can also check out my articles on budget flights.
-Hey, even I like to save mula (there’s always a kid or an animal who needs it more than I do).
+Hartsfield–Jackson Atlanta International Airport is a flight hub, one of the largest in the U.S. This means your flights are much cheaper than say if you were trying to fly into Tampa.
+Hey, even I like to save money (there’s always a kid or an animal who needs it more than I do).

-- Renting a car – really you’re going to have to do this.
+Really you’re going to have to do this.
 Covington is the kind of place to check out and deserves more than a once over.
-I always rent from Kayak… there’s no affiliate link there just good old fashioned truth.
-It’s plain out the cheapest.
+I always rent from Kayak… It’s just plain cheap.

-- Oh and hey, while you’re at it, if you’re a fan of The Walking Dead, you may as well knock that geek trip off your list too!
+Oh and hey, while you’re at it, if you’re a fan of The Walking Dead, you may as well knock that geek trip off your list too!
 It’s just an hour from Covington!
-Check out my article here.

 Vampire Stalkers Mystic Falls Tours – Winging it Versus Having a Guide